royNiladri/js-big-decimal/README.md

 var card = num.getPrettyValue(4, '-'); // cardNumber = "1234-5678-9012-3456"
 ```

-### round(number, precision)
+### round(number, precision, roundingMode)
 Returns the rounded value to the specified precision (number of digits after decimal).
-The default is set to 0 if no argument is passed.
+The default precision is set to 0 and rounding mode set to `HALF_EVEN` if no argument is passed.
 ```javascript
 var value = bigDecimal.round("123.678", 2); // value = "123.68"
 ```